sreevarshad/MAD--11/README.md

-# Ex.No:11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio
+# Ex.No:11 Develop a application to add animations to ImageView ,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio

 Date : 25.05.23